ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ### Effects on Joining Nodes ### {#sssec-effects-overwrite-joining-nodes}

 After having overwritten a group configuration, if the value of the status parameter 'active' is changed from True to False, the Group Manager MUST stop admitting new members in the OSCORE group.
-In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Joining Request with a 5.03 (Service Unavailable) response, as defined in Section 6.3 of {{I-D.ietf-ace-key-groupcomm-oscore}}.
+In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Joining Request with a 5.03 (Service Unavailable) response, as defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

-If the value of the status parameter 'active' is changed from False to True, the Group Manager resumes admitting new members in the OSCORE group, by processing their Joining Requests (see Section 6.3 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
+If the value of the status parameter 'active' is changed from False to True, the Group Manager resumes admitting new members in the OSCORE group, by processing their Joining Requests (see {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}).

 ### Effects on the Group Members ### {#sssec-effects-overwrite-group-members}

-After having overwritten a group configuration, the Group Manager informs the members of the OSCORE group, over the pairwise secure communication channels established when joining the group (see Section 6 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
+After having overwritten a group configuration, the Group Manager informs the members of the OSCORE group, over the pairwise secure communication channels established when joining the group (see {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}).

-To this end, the Group Manager can individually target the 'control_uri' URI of each group member (see Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}), if provided by the intended recipient upon joining the OSCORE group (see Section 6.2 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
+To this end, the Group Manager can individually target the 'control_uri' URI of each group member (see {{Section 4.1.2.1 of I-D.ietf-ace-key-groupcomm}}), if provided by the intended recipient upon joining the OSCORE group (see {{Section 6.2 of I-D.ietf-ace-key-groupcomm-oscore}}).
 Alternatively, group members can subscribe for updates to the group-membership resource of the OSCORE group, e.g. by using CoAP Observe {{RFC7641}}.

 If the value of the status parameter 'active' is changed from True to False:

-* The Group Manager MUST stop accepting requests for new keying material from current group members (see Section 9 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
-In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Key Renewal Request with a 5.03 (Service Unavailable) response, as defined in Section 9 of {{I-D.ietf-ace-key-groupcomm-oscore}}.
+* The Group Manager MUST stop accepting requests for new keying material from current group members (see {{Section 9 of I-D.ietf-ace-key-groupcomm-oscore}}).
+In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Key Renewal Request with a 5.03 (Service Unavailable) response, as defined in {{Section 9 of I-D.ietf-ace-key-groupcomm-oscore}}.

-* The Group Manager MUST stop accepting updated public keys uploaded by current group members (see Section 11 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
-In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Public Key Update Request with a 5.03 (Service Unavailable) response, as defined in Section 11 of {{I-D.ietf-ace-key-groupcomm-oscore}}.
+* The Group Manager MUST stop accepting updated public keys uploaded by current group members (see {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}).
+In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Public Key Update Request with a 5.03 (Service Unavailable) response, as defined in {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}.

 Every group member, upon learning that the OSCORE group has been deactivated (i.e. 'active' has value False), SHOULD stop communicating in the group.

 Every group member, upon learning that the OSCORE group has been reactivated (i.e. 'active' has value True again), can resume communicating in the group.

 Every group member, upon learning that the OSCORE group has stopped supporting the pairwise mode of Group OSCORE (i.e. 'pairwise_mode' has value False), SHOULD stop using the pairwise mode to process messages in the group.